JoshuaKGoldberg/mock-react-redux/docs/examples/README.md

 # Examples

-This folder contains a few test files showcasing basic usage of `mock-redux` with `@testing-library/react`.
+This folder contains a few test files showcasing basic usage of `mock-react-redux` with `@testing-library/react`.

 | Example                        | Selectors | Dispatches |
 | ------------------------------ | --------- | ---------- |